-Free of charge Software is provided on an 'AS IS' basis, without warranty of any kind.
+Free of charge Software is provided on an "AS IS" basis, without warranty of any kind.

-THE OPEN GROUP DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE, INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
-IN NO EVENT

-SHALL THE OPEN GROUP BE LIABLE FOR ANY SPECIAL, INDIRECT OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
+X/OPEN DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE, INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL X/OPEN BE LIABLE FOR ANY SPECIAL, INDIRECT OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

-PART II (B above) -- TERMS APPLICABLE WHEN LICENSE FEES PAID
+PART II (C above) -- TERMS APPLICABLE WHEN LICENSE FEES PAID

 GRANT.
-Subject to payment of applicable license fees, The Open Group grants to you a non-exclusive license to use the Software and accompanying documentation ('Documentation') as described below.
+Subject to payment of applicable license fees, X/Open grants to you a non-exclusive license to use the Software and accompanying documentation ("Documentation") as described below.

-Copyright (c) 1996, 1997, 1998, 1999, 2000 X/Open Company Ltd.
+Copyright (c) 1996, 1997, 1998, 1999 X/Open Company Ltd. Copyright (c) 2000, 2001 The Open Group.